Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: Numerical results

 \subsection{Preconditioning the projection problem}

-The results from the previous experiment indicate that $\cb_k$ is independent of $h$ in 2D and we may expect only a mild dependency of $h$ in 3D.
-We therefore continue by investigating whether this has an influence on the performance of the auxiliary space preconditioners proposed in \Cref{sec: aux preconditioning}.

-We thus consider the projection problem \eqref{eq: projection problem} and note that the proposed preconditioner is only relevant for the cases $1 \le k \le n - 1$, leaving three non-trivial cases.
-Using the same grids as in the previous section, we investigate its performance for a range of $0 < \alpha \le 1$ by computing the spectral condition numbers of the preconditioned system.
-We moreover report the numbers of iterations required by the Minimal Residual Method (MinRes) to reach a relative residual of $10^{-8}$ for a random right-hand side $f$.
+Let us consider the projection problem \eqref{eq: projection problem} with the preconditioner from \Cref{def: aux space precond}.
+We note that the only relevant cases are $1 \le k \le n - 1$, leaving three non-trivial cases.
+Using grids on the unit cube and square, we investigate its performance for a range of $10^{-4} \le \alpha \le 1$ by applying Conjugate Gradient method, preconditioned with the auxiliary space preconditioner, denoted as ASP.
+We report the number of iterations required to reach a relative residual of $10^{-5}$.

+Direct solvers are not feasible for larger systems, so we also consider a variant in which the linear solves in \Cref{def: aux space precond} are replaced by a V-cycle of smoothed aggregation algebraic multigrid.
+We denote this variant by ASP-AMG.
+We do apply a direct solver for the matrix $\accone{\mathsf{A}}_{n - 1}$ because these systems are fast to solve, as shown in the first experiment.

+The third preconditioner we consider is the smoothed aggregation algebraic multigrid on the original system (AMG).
+All AMG operators are implemented using the default settings of PyAMG \cite{bell2022pyamg}.
+This experiment therefore does not capture the full capabilities of AMG with optimized smoothers.
+Rather, we aim to show that the application of the decomposition can improve the performance of ``out-of-the-box" solvers.

-As shown in \Cref{tab:aux_space}, the preconditioner is particularly effective for small values of $\alpha$, often letting MinRes converge in one iteration.
-This is remarkable because in that case, the second term in \eqref{eq: projection problem} dominates which has a large kernel.
-The small $\alpha$ case is therefore typically more challenging to handle but our approach, based on the decomposition from \Cref{thm: decomposition}, effectively takes care of this kernel.
+As shown in \Cref{tab:aux_space}, the ASP with direct solvers is particularly effective for small values of $\alpha$, often letting the conjugate gradient method converge in two iterations.
+That case is typically challenging to solve since the second term in \eqref{eq: projection problem} dominates, which has a large kernel.
+Because the preconditioner is based on the decomposition from \Cref{thm: decomposition}, it effectively takes care of this kernel.